 If you have already included us in your estate plan, we want to thank you!
 We would be honored to enroll you in the Clerin Zumwalt Legacy Circle, so please let us know of your legacy gift:

 With a gift in your will or trust to Audubon Canyon Ranch, you can help protect natural and human communities through land preservation, nature education and conservation science.

 Easy ways to create your Audubon Canyon Ranch legacy

 - Gifts that benefit your heirs

-Why should I consider a legacy gift to ACR?
+Why should I consider a legacy gift to Audubon Canyon Ranch?

-By providing future support to ACR through a gift in your will or trust, you can create an enduring personal legacy of stewardship—for the environment and conservationists of all ages.
+By providing future support to Audubon Canyon Ranch through a gift in your will or trust, you can create an enduring personal legacy of stewardship—for the environment and conservationists of all ages.

 Gifts that cost you nothing now: Simple gifts in your will or living trust

-Making a gift to ACR through your will or living trust is easy to arrange and costs nothing to make now.
+Making a gift to Audubon Canyon Ranch through your will or living trust is easy to arrange and costs nothing to make now.
 You don’t have to use assets you rely upon, and your gift remains entirely under your control during your lifetime.
-To make a gift to ACR in your will or living trust, consider adding language like this to your will or trust documents:
+To make a gift to Audubon Canyon Ranch in your will or living trust, consider adding language like this to your will or trust documents:

 Gifts that pay you income: Gift annuities & charitable remainder trusts